bbusse/obch/README.md

 ## TODOs / Notes
 gtfso-import needs the database secret for import
+gtfso-import: Retry job until success
 Add gtfs-vbb as target to prometheus
 Change default credentials for the kube-prometheus-stack
 Define strategy for version updates
+Consume and act on Trivy results
 Consider SOPS / Vault for secret management
 Terraform has minikube and flux providers

+For a pure GitOps experience the path containing the yaml manifests create by 'flux create --export' would have to be added to the fluxcd repository

 ## Resources
 [Flux bootstrap for Gitea](https://fluxcd.io/flux/installation/bootstrap/gitea/)